-- Research Program the applicant is enrolled in - The applicant's start date within the program the applicant is seeking support for. - The applicant is enrolled in a graduate program and is in good standing; for applicants who are not enrolled that their application to the school's graduate program is in process. - Confirmation of the applicant's supervisor - Endorsement of the applicant and that they meet eligibility and other requirements of the competition.
+- The Research Program the applicant is enrolled in or has applied to; - The applicant's start date within the program the applicant is seeking support for; - The applicant is enrolled in a graduate program and is in good standing, or for applicants who are not enrolled, that their application to the school's graduate program has been submitted with a start date of no later than September 30, 2025; - Confirmation of the applicant's supervisor(s); - Endorsement of the applicant and that they meet eligibility and other requirements of the competition.

-The Statement is to be signed by an institutional representative not involved with any other aspects of the application, and who is authorized by the institution to confirm the required information.
+The Statement is to be signed by an institutional representative not involved with any other aspects of the application and who is authorized by the institution to confirm the required information.
 Applicants are required to provide this written statement as part of their complete application submission, as an attachment uploaded to CIRCUlink.